N7ghtm4r3/Refy-Desktop/README.md

 # Refy-Desktop
-References collector and custom links generator

-# Refy-Desktop

 **v1.0.0**

-This project, based on Java and the Spring Boot framework, is an open source self-hosted orders and ticket revenue manager for the projects you are developing
+This project, based on Java and the Spring Boot framework, is an open source self-hosted references collector and custom links generator.

-Trace your revenues with **Refy**!
+Save your references with **Refy**!

 This repository contains the desktop version of **Refy**, so if you want to customize you can fork it and work on it, if there are any errors, fixes to do or some